nabeelmaklai/Portfolio/README.md

 [Project 1:
 Convolutional Neural Network for Image Classification](https://github.com/nabeelmaklai/Portfolio/tree/main/Projects/CNN)
 - Developed and trained a Convolutional Neural Network (CNN) model for image classification
+- Developed and trained a Convolutional Neural Network (CNN) model for image classification
 - Used a labeled dataset with diverse images from different categories Preprocessed and augmented the image data to enhance model performance
 - Designed a deep CNN architecture with convolutional and pooling layers, followed by fully connected layers for classification.